Shawn-Nichol/GuideToBackGroundTasks/app/src/main/java/com/example/guidetobackgroundtasks/Service/ServiceReadMe.md

 # Services
 A service is an application component that can perform without a user interface.
-Application component can start a service, and it continues to run in the background even if the user switches to another application.
+Application component can start a service, and has lifecycle independent of the Application.
 There are three types of services Background, Foreground, Bound.

 ## Fragment Instructions
 This fragment will run through different version and scenarios of services.
 Flip the switch back and